 If you haven’t yet secured an internship for this summer, don’t panic.
 There are still public interest employers that are actively hiring in March and even in April.
 If you put in the effort, apply broadly, and remain persistent, you WILL find a summer job.

 - Talk to us.
-Make an appointment with an OPIA Advisor as soon as possible.
+Make an appointment with an OPIA adviser as soon as possible.
 We are available to help you identify opportunities, develop a strategy, prepare for interviews, and otherwise support you in landing an internship you are excited about.
-If you have quick questions (10 minutes or less), feel free to pop into office hours.
+If you have quick questions (10 minutes or less), feel free to pop into drop-in office hours.

 - Pick up the phone.
 There is nothing worse than spending an hour or two drafting a cover letter, only to find that an internship position has already been filled.
-A quick phone call to ask whether an employer has already completed their hiring process will save precious time and energy.
+A quick phone call to ask whether an employer has already completed their hiring process can save precious time and energy.

 - Prioritize your job search.
-We know you are busy law students, and have a lot going on besides applying to internships.
+We know you are busy law students and have a lot going on besides applying to internships.
 However, the longer you wait to send out that next round of applications, the fewer opportunities will be available to you.

 Remember that the recipe for landing a summer public interest internship is one part flexibility, one part persistence, and a heaping scoop of elbow grease.
 Don’t expect opportunities to find you, and try to shake off any disappointment you’ve experienced to date.
 You’ve got this!
 And OPIA is here to support you in any way we can.